 Most modern audiences would recognize it as the song whistled by the POWs in The Bridge on the River Kwai, where it was certainly meant as a covert insult to Japan's ally, giving a subtle moral boost.

-John Valby does a modern version with "Oh, Bin Laden" and "The Tabliban Blues"
+"Dr. Dirty" John Valby does a modern version with "Oh, Bin Laden" and "The Taliban Blues"